All Episodes

 Well, no, we know that doesn't work.

-Uh didn't know you could say that.
+Didn't know you could say that.

-It's like black on black crime.
+It's like black-on-black crime.

 So where's the solidarity here?